Treaty of Manila (1946): Initial considerations of independence

 In 1899, US President William McKinley appointed the First Philippine Commission to investigate and to make recommendations on the islands.
 Although it concluded "the Filipinos are wholly unprepared for independence... there being no Philippine nation, but only a collection of different peoples," it acknowledged Philippine desires for independence and recommended measures, such as public education and a bicameral legislature, to create an "advancement to a position among the most civilized peoples of the world" and thus to "an enlightened system of government under which the Philippine people may enjoy the largest measure of home rule and the amplest liberty."

-The Philippine–American War intervened, during which McKinley heeded the Commission's recommendations, established the Second Philippine Commission (the Taft Commission), and granted it legislative and limited executive powers.
-At first, it was the sole legislative body of the Philippines, but after the passage of the Philippine Organic Act in 1902, the Commission functioned as a house of a bicameral legislature.
+The Philippine–American War intervened, during which McKinley heeded the commission's recommendations, established the Second Philippine Commission (the Taft Commission), and granted it legislative and limited executive powers.
+At first, it was the sole legislative body of the Philippines, but after the passage of the Philippine Organic Act in 1902, the Commission functioned as one house of a bicameral legislature.

 By the end of his term, US President Theodore Roosevelt "came to believe that the United States could not sustain long-term imperialism because of its ideals of self-government and its party system."

 Furthermore, many Republicans and most Democrats had started to demand for an immediate promise by the US of eventual independence, which contributed to the slow US embrace of eventual Philippine independence.

 In 1916, Congress passed the Jones Law, which served as the new organic act, or constitution, for the Philippines.
 Its preamble stated that the eventual independence of the Philippines would be American policy, subject to the establishment of a stable government.
-It removed the Commission from the upper house of the legislature and replaced it with an elected senate, thus changing the Philippine Legislature into the Philippines' first fully-elected body and making it more autonomous of the US government.
+It removed the commission from the upper house of the legislature and replaced it with an elected senate, thus changing the Philippine Legislature into the Philippines' first fully-elected body and making it more autonomous of the US government.
 However, the executive branch continued to be headed by an appointed Governor-General of the Philippines, who would always be an American.

 In 1934, Congress passed the Tydings–McDuffie Act to establish the process for the Philippines to become an independent country after a ten-year transition period.